MostlyKIGuess/Yappus-Term/README.md

 # reset or check the api key
 yappus key
 yappus key --reset

+# analyze a file with optional query
+yappus file script.sh "explain this script"

 # if you wanna export your chats
 yappus export ~/my_chat_export.json